 *Past WAU/CWE funding may be taken into account depending upon the number of proposal applications received.

-**Preference for the CWE Summer Scholarship grant (which supports writing-related scholarly research) is given to those whose scholarship, faculty position, and disciplinary background are not primarily writing studies.
+**Preference for the CWE Summer Scholarship grant (which supports writing-related scholarly research) and Reimbursable Funds is given to those whose scholarship, faculty position, and disciplinary background are not primarily writing studies.
 Assuming all writing faculty research advances knowledge in the field, supports the Writing Excellence Initiative at least indirectly, and can be supported by standard faculty development funding resources, proposals from those whose primary position, disciplinary background, and scholarship are directly linked to writing studies should articulate how the proposed research uniquely supports the goals of Elon’s Writing Excellence Initiative.